-Part I: Realignment of the COGCC and Delegation of Control to Local Governments.
-On Tuesday, April 16, 2019, Governor Jared Polis signed into law Senate Bill 181 ‘Concerning Additional Public Welfare Protections Regarding the Conduct of Oil and Gas Operations, And, In Connection Therewith, Making an Appropriate.’
-The bill, referred to here as SB 181, … Continue Reading
+Updated: Sept.
+9, 2019.
+Part I: Realignment of the COGCC and Delegation of Control to Local Governments Puts an Emphasis on Protecting Health, Safety, and Welfare, including the Environment and Wildlife Resources.
+On Tuesday, April 16, 2019, Governor Jared Polis signed into law Senate Bill 181 ‘Concerning Additional Public Welfare Protections Regarding the Conduct of … Continue Reading

 The restrictive covenant on my property that says ‘no oil/gas drilling allowed’ means no one can develop the minerals under my property, right?
 Not exactly.
 Buyers of Colorado real estate often mistakenly rest easy knowing their property is subject to a restrictive covenant disallowing oil and gas development (referred to herein as a ‘no oil … Continue Reading

 I want to purchase then develop vacant commercial property, but I don’t think the minerals are included.
 What should I do?
 Targeting a split estate property on pre-contract strategies, common pre-closing considerations, and legal tools to repair split estate complications.

 Why is the Duration of an Oil and Gas Lease Confusing?
 The duration of an oil and gas lease is the cause of a lot of confusion – and for good reason.
 An oil and gas lease contains two ‘terms,’ a primary term and a secondary term.
 If the lease carries over from primary term … Continue Reading